...

 Physical fitness

-Although the trek is not technically challenging, a prior experience of altitude hike/trek is preferred.
+Although the trek is not technically challenging, prior experience of an altitude hike/trek is preferred.
 A good level of mental and physical fitness needs to be developed and maintained.
 It is advisable to train your body at least two months prior to the trek with cardiovascular workouts.
 Practice hikes with a pack of weight roughly equivalent to your actual pack would be really helpful.
 While on trek, do not let your determination wither, and maintain a positive attitude at all times.

 Altitude Sickness

 Altitude sickness or Acute Mountain Sickness can be triggered in high altitudes (generally higher than 2400m/7874ft) where there is less oxygen than in lower altitudes.
-It happens when you ascend much height in a short time before your body can adjust to the change.
+It happens when you ascend to a great height in a short time before your body can adjust to the change.
 Symptoms that take anywhere between 6 hours to a few days to develop include severe, persistent headache, coughing, pressure in the chest, shortness of breath even while at rest, dizziness, tiredness, loss of appetite, and others.
 The illness may cause a medical emergency, especially when the condition worsens to High-Altitude Cerebral Edema (HACE) or High-Altitude Pulmonary Edema (HAPE).

 AMS DO’s

 • Stay hydrated.
-Drink frequently in small quantities before the onset of common symptoms of dehydration which include thirst, dry lips, nose or mouth, headache, and fatigue.
+Drink frequently in small quantities before the onset of common symptoms of dehydration, which include thirst, dry lips, nose, or mouth, headache, and fatigue.

-• Make sure you eat well, ensuring at least a light meal (soup or others) when you lose your appetite which is a common occurrence in high-altitude regions.
+• Make sure you eat well, ensuring at least a light meal (soup or others) when you lose your appetite, which is a common occurrence in high-altitude regions.

 • Follow your guide’s instructions and monitor your body’s responses to the cold and altitude.